Informfully/Documentation/docs/source/recommenders.rst

 2. In-processing Stage
 ----------------------

+Informfully Recommenders is an extension of [Cornac](https://github.com/PreferredAI/cornac).
-Informfully Recommenders offers three families of recommenders:
+It support all existing algorithms and offers three new families of recommenders:
 1) normative recommenders,
 2) random walks, and
 3) neural models.